wheeendiii/2021Fall_finals/README.md

 * The evolution of real SP500 and Dow Jones 5 years before and after Wars with over 1m fatalities:
 ![SP500 DJ High Fatality Wars](Plots/StockIndex/5y_start_year_real_wars_over_1m_fatalities.png)

+In the above plots, I used the start year of wars and pandemics as year 0 and plotted the historical percentage change of indexes 5 years before and after the year 0 to explore the volatility of these indexes after the start of wars and pandemics.
+We can see there was no significant change happened after the start of wars and pandemics.

+**Therefore, I would reject our original hypotheses.**

 ## Selective Compilation (Numba and Cython)